-The injury attorneys at Thompson Law Firm in Phoenix have significant experience in helping clients who have filed claims that have used a medical lien.
-Our offices are conveniently located in Chandler, Peoria, and North Phoenix, and we can meet in-person or over the phone or video call.
+The injury attorneys at Phoenix Accident and Injury Law Firm near you have significant experience in helping clients who have filed claims that have used a medical lien.
+Our offices are conveniently located in nearby Chandler, Peoria, and North Phoenix, and we can meet in-person or over the phone or video call.

 If you are unsure whether or not you can afford an attorney, no worries!
 We only get paid when you settle.
 Check out our Attorney Fees Calculator to find out more.

 Qualifying for a Medical Lien

 Arizona’s medical liens are somewhat unique in that they apply to a broad range of healthcare providers.
 Hospitals, clinics, ambulance services, private practices, state and local governmental entities, if licensed, may all pursue a medical lien.
 Essentially, any entity that operates a medical facility, provides healthcare, or operates ambulances may be entitled to a lien under this provision.

 It is important to note that the law does not allow medical providers to go after their patients if they cannot pay.
 They can only recover what is owed by the treated patient upon the final settlement of the accident claim.

 Scope of the Lien